 - Does not support OpenCL (Open Computing Language)

-Deep learning’s primary software learning tool, TensorFlow, is an open source artificial intelligence (AI) library, that utilizes data flow graphs for building models.
-It is primarily used for classification, perception, understanding, discovering, prediction, and creation.
+TensorFlow is an open-source AI library that utilizes data flow graphs for building models.
+It is used for classification, perception, understanding, discovering, prediction, and creation.

 Following are the use cases of TensorFlow:

 Sound-based apps constitute one of the most common uses of TensorFlow.